-Name of Director Mrs. Vimi Sinha Date of Birth 08 April, 1967 Date of Re-Appointment 03 rd September, 2022 , for a term of 5 years Terms and Condition of appointment As per Item no. 4 of this notice of AGM Brief Resume of the Director Mrs. Vimi Sinha aged 55 years, is Non-Executive Director and Independent Women Director of our Company and was appointed on our Board on October 24, 2015.
-She holds a Bachelor's degree in Commerce from Kanpur University.
-Having experience of more than ten years in marketing and selling and distribution of confectionery and bakery items also having financial knowledge in this field.
-Nature of his expertise in specific functional Areas Financial and Management accounting Sales, Marketing & Brand building e between Mrs. Vimi Sinha and other members ersonnel of the company.
-Name of listed entities in which the person also hold directorship and the membership of Committees of the Board he Shareholding of directors NIL
+Name of Director Mr. Mahendra Kumar Singh Date of Birth 01 May, 1962 Date of Re-Appointment 02 nd September, 2023, for a term of 5 years Terms and Condition of appointment As per Item no. 2 of this notice of AGM Brief Resume of the Director Mr. Mahendra Kumar Singh aged 61 years, is the Executive Director of our company, appointed as a director to the Board on August 10, 2009.
+He holds a Bachelors degree of Science degree in Agriculture and Masters of Science degree in Agriculture with major rural banking and agricultural economics from Pantnagar, Dist.
+Nainital (formerly known as U.P Agricultural University).He possesses an experience of 38 years in the dairy industry.
+With his background of education in agriculture and his vast experience in the dairy line he plays an important part in the working of the company.
+Nature of his expertise in specific functional Areas Rural Banking and Agricultural Economics Dairy industry Disclosure of relationship between directors inter-se There is no relationship inter-se between Mr. Mahendra Kumar Singh and other members on board and Key Managerial Personnel of the company.
+Name of listed entities in which the person also hold directorship and the membership of Committees of the Board AU1 Shareholding of directors NIL